ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include screenshot.html source="/images/brickman/networking-connections-wired-only.png" %}

-    12. Internet Connection Sharing on Windows is temperamental, so we are going to use a static IP address to help thing out.
+    12. Internet Connection Sharing on Windows is temperamental, so we are going to use a static IP address to make it a bit more reliable.
 Select *IPv4* on the menu.

         {% include screenshot.html source="/images/brickman/wired-status-disconnected-ipv4-selected.png" %}